 No single person needs that many groceries.
 Instead single people should use sales to stock up according to their needs.
 Instead of buying 6 or 10 of a sale item, consider buying only one or two extra.
 Single people can save money on groceries with this strategy and avoid having a large stockpile to store.

 Leftovers are a friend and an enemy of mine.
 I like to cook once and have leftovers so I can eat off them to save time and money, but I don’t want to eat leftovers more than two or three times.
-Luckily, after a really bad experience where I ate spaghetti for every meal for a week, I found a few ways to optimize my use of leftovers so I can save money on groceries and time on cooking without having to eat the same thing over and over.
+Luckily, I’ve found a few ways to optimize my use of leftovers so I can save money on groceries and time on cooking without having to eat the same thing over and over.

 Another thing I’ve done is find creative ways to use leftovers.
 For example, if I have extra ground beef from a recipe I made, I’ll make a casserole, sloppy joes, or tacos with my leftover meat.
-I also like to make leftovers of my Zaycon chicken on purpose so I can make meals faster with pre-cooked chicken.
 There are lots of ways to repurpose leftovers so they don’t feel like leftovers next time you eat them.